 A clear local contact path when weather, traffic, delay, or supplier issues require a practical adjustment.

-Short answers for agents and group travel planners.
+Short answers for partners and group travel planners.

-The site is positioned for travel agents, tour operators, and group travel sellers.
+The site is positioned for travel companies, tour operators, and group travel sellers.
 Direct client work should not conflict with agency relationships.

 Yes.
 The working model can be adapted to protect the agent’s brand and client relationship.

-The strongest fit is usually small to mid-size leisure groups where routing, pacing, meals, and hotel flow still need active control.
+The strongest fit is a custom leisure group where routing, pacing, meals, hotels, guide briefing, and supplier handoffs still need active control.